paulkarpenko/us-code-ui/uscode/title-20-education/chapter-028-higher-education-resources-and-student-assistance.md

 A prior section 1078–3, Pub.
 L. 89–329, title IV, § 428C, as added Pub.
 L. 99–272, title XVI, § 16017(a), Apr.
 7, 1986, 100 Stat.
 343, related to consolidation loans, prior to the general revision of this part by Pub.
 L. 99–498.

 #### Amendments
+2025—Subsec. (a)(3)(B)(i)(V)(aa).
+Pub.
+L. 119–21, § 82001(c)(2)(B)(i), substituted “for the purposes of qualifying for an income-based repayment plan under [section 1087e(q) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1087e/q&num=0&edition=prelim) or [section 1098e of this title](./chapter-028-higher-education-resources-and-student-assistance.md#section-1098e), as applicable” for “for the purposes of obtaining income contingent repayment or income-based repayment”.

+Subsec. (b)(5).
+Pub.
+L. 119–21, § 82001(c)(2)(B)(ii), substituted “be repaid pursuant to an income-based repayment plan under [section 1098e of this title](./chapter-028-higher-education-resources-and-student-assistance.md#section-1098e) or any other repayment provision under this section” for “be repaid either pursuant to income contingent repayment under part D of this subchapter, pursuant to income-based repayment under [section 1098e of this title](./chapter-028-higher-education-resources-and-student-assistance.md#section-1098e), or pursuant to any other repayment provision under this section”.

+Subsec. (c)(2)(A).
+Pub.
+L. 119–21, § 82001(c)(2)(B)(iii)(I), substituted “or by the terms of repayment pursuant to an income-based repayment plan under [section 1098e of this title](./chapter-028-higher-education-resources-and-student-assistance.md#section-1098e)” for “or by the terms of repayment pursuant to income contingent repayment offered by the Secretary under subsection (b)(5)”.

+Subsec. (c)(3)(B).
+Pub.
+L. 119–21, § 82001(c)(2)(B)(iii)(II), substituted “except as required by the terms of repayment pursuant to an income-based repayment plan under [section 1098e of this title](./chapter-028-higher-education-resources-and-student-assistance.md#section-1098e)” for “except as required by the terms of repayment pursuant to income contingent repayment offered by the Secretary under subsection (b)(5)”.

 2022—Subsec. (a)(3)(B)(i)(V)(dd).
 Pub.
 L. 117–200 added item (dd).

 2010—Subsec. (a)(4)(A).
 Pub.
 L. 111–152, § 2206(a)(1), inserted “, and first disbursed before July 1, 2010” after “under this part”.